 Winchester Christmas Market exhibitors

-The exhibitors vary yearly, but you can find all the usual Christmas market products like candles, carved wooden ornaments, decorations, personalised handmade gifts and Christmas wreaths.
+The exhibitors vary yearly, but you can find all the usual Christmas market products that you'll find at all of the best Christmas markets in England, things like candles, carved wooden ornaments, decorations, personalised handmade gifts and Christmas wreaths.
 You will also find more unique presents, like glassware, jewellery, rugs, blankets, scarves and photos.

 There's a lovely focus on ‘Best of British', with many exhibitors showcasing UK goods, foods and crafts.